Sitharaman slams TMC govt for Bengal's 'decline' | Politics

 In rural and urban Bengal, it is in sixth and eighth positions from the bottom, she said.

-''It is lower than the eight northeastern states,'' the union finance minister added.
+''It is lower than the eight northeastern states...
+This is due to the flight of industry from here and lack of job creation,'' the union finance minister added.

 The industry is dwindling in West Bengal due to rampant extortion and corruption, Sitharaman alleged.